tgoncalv/CentraleLyon-1yearProjects/README.md

 ## 08. HOG

 Use Histograms of Oriented Gradients (HOG) to analyze images and determine their similarity.
 The project has been coded in MatLab.

+## 09. Object detection

+Use SIFT operation to find objects.
+More precisely, the study aimed at finding a character named "Wally" in a crowded scene.